EduardoSchiavo/AppliedDataScienceCapstone/README.md

 # Applied Data Science Capstone

-Last module of the IBM data science course on coursera
+Last module of the IBM data science course on coursera.
+An analysis on a Space X data set is carried out, in an attempt to model and predict the successful landing of the first stage.
+If the latter lands succesfully, it can be reused.
+This is the principal reason why Space X launches are far cheaper than those offered by other companies.
+If one could increase the number of succesful landings, this would have an immediate and direct economical impact.

 ## Data Collection